Keyboard shortcuts

 When a game is finished, markers are retained and both users and players can see all walls and all markers.
 Walls and markers are colored.
 Markers are 'overlayed' over walls where a marker is placed on top of a wall.
 This gives players after-gameplay insights into their guessing performance.

-Note that in Invisible Walls mode the amount of still available walls per player is still displayed as normal and provides important information.
+In Invisible Walls mode the amount of still available walls per player is still displayed as normal and provides important information.

-Also note that the Masked Walls and Invisible Walls game modes are independent from each other.
+The Masked Walls and Invisible Walls game modes are independent from each other.
 When both settings are enabled Walls are invisible on the game-board and also the available walls per player is no longer available.

 Wall Trading